.finally are always asynchronous.

 If we need to guarantee that a piece of code is executed after

-.then/catch/finally, it’s best to add it into a chained
+.then/catch/finally, we can add it into a chained